Shangqiu Henan, China Travel Guide

 Rabies: For travelers with potential face-to-face with animals, particularly in rural areas.

 Dengue fever and Japanese Encephalitis exist in China.
 Use Insect repellent containing DEET or Picaridin.
-Wear long sleeves and pants, especially at dusk and dawn.
-Shangqiu is generally considered a safe city with low violent crime rates.
+Dress in long sleeves and trousers, especially at dusk and dawn.
+Shangqiu is usually thought of as a safe city with low violent crime rates.
 However, petty crime, like pickpocketing, can occur in crowded areas.
-Stay aware of your surroundings, especially at night.
+Stay aware of your surroundings, especially in the evening.
 Avoid displaying large amounts of cash or valuable items.
 Keep your belongings secure.

 Memorize or save these emergency numbers: